yogeshhk/Sarvadnya/README.md

 # Sarvadnya (सर्वज्ञ), an All-Knowing Chatbot!!

 Chatbots can be real WoW!!
 The recent evidence is: ChatGPT.
 Now that they are more human-like with the latest LLMs (Large Language Models).
 But these LLMs are Pretrained on their own (HUGE) data.
 Mere mortals don't have any ways ($$, time, expertise) to train own LLMs.
 RAG and/or Fine-tuning is the way out for Domain Adaptation ie. LLMs answering on your corpus.
 This repo is a collection of various [PoCs (Proof-of-Concepts)](./src/README.md) to interface custom data using LLMs.
-Some notes [here](./Notes.md)
+If you are interested in working with Indic-languages models some notes [here](./README_AABB.md).

 # What?